Iron ore mine in West Africa swapped Hardox 450 chute liners for 25mm UHMWPE — wear life jumped 7×.

 Wear-resistant UHMWPE liner sheets for ore chutes, transfer chutes, and bulk hoppers.

-View product โTell us about your mining wear protection project.
-Our engineering team responds within 12 hours with technical specs and FOB pricing.
+View product →Tell us about your mining wear protection project.
+Our engineering team responds within 12 hours with technical specs, lead time and a tailored quotation.